-Calliandra haematocephala is a spreading well-branched shrub or small tree, up to 15 feet (4.5 m) tall.
+Calliandra haematocephala is a spreading, well-branched shrub or small tree that grows up to 15 feet (4.5 m) tall.
 Branches are brown, cylindric, and rough.
 Leaves are pinnately compound, oblong, acute, with 5 to 10 pairs of glossy green leaflets.
 Flowers are clustered in globose heads, up to 3 inches (7 cm) across.
 Stamens are numerous, long and silky, very brilliant, pink to red.

 USDA Hardiness Zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Powder Puff plants are not especially difficult to grow indoors, but it can be tricky coaxing them to bloom.
 They prefer regular moisture, high humidity, bright light, and high temperatures.
 In the absence of these conditions, they will not grow as vigorously and will likely not bloom at all.
-If you have a conservatory or sunroom, you'll likely have more success.
+If you have a conservatory or sunroom, you'll probably have more success.

 Powder Puffs are not especially susceptible to pests but will sometimes suffer from infestations of mealybugs, aphids, and mites.
 Signs of infestation include tiny webs on plants, clumps of white "powdery" residue, or visible insects on the plant.
 Treat infestations as soon as possible to prevent them from spreading to the rest of your collection.
 As always, start with the least toxic treatment option first, only progressing to more serious chemicals if your initial efforts fail.